frikkfossdal/dynamic_knobs/circuit/README.md

 # Dev log for haptic circuit

 This is my first round of designing circuitry using PCB software AND(!) ordering a pcb from a vendor.
 Excitement is very high!
 Since I have a SAMD21 at hand (Arduino MKR1010) I will use this as the basis of my circuit.
-The gimbal motors I will be using to actuate things should'nt require too much heavy lifting, so for pushing current into the coils I will be using the L6234.
+The gimbal motors I will be using to actuate things should not require too much heavy lifting, so for pushing current into the coils I will be using the L6234.
 I also need to figure out some kind of encoder connection.
 So, summary design requirements:

 - SAMD21 circuitry (usb connections, bootloader upload, power, indicators)
 - L6234 circuitry